cpaitken/MLMI_dissertation_object_tracking/README.md

 - **Remaining Folders** -- UZH Debugging runs throughout the course of the work.

 ### **Data**
-- **UZH** - The UZH-FPV Dataset, divided into categories by difficulty
+- **UZH** - The UZH-FPV Dataset, divided into categories by difficulty.
+NOTE: Only a few example plots and not the dataset itself is saved to this GitHub as the UZH-FPV trajectory files are very large.
+If you would like to run experiments on the UZH-FPV dataset, it is publicly accessible at https://fpv.ifi.uzh.ch/datasets/.
+Ground-truth files are found within their ZIP files for each trajectory.
 - **Generated:**
   - **CSG_Bridging** -- CSG Dataset used for goal selection task
   - **CSG_TrackParamStudy** -- Dataset used to select parameters for CSG dataset generation